 Dental insurance denying a procedure

 Don’t mess around with them.
 Go straight to your state’s insurance commission and have the patient go to their HR department.
+Demand the name and credentials of the person denying the claim.
 Other tips, such as responding to rejections, are found on the ADA website and the ADA will help if you are an ADA member.
 You can call the ADA’s third party payer concierge at 1-800-621-8099 or email at [email protected]